daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 *If you are someone who is struggling with coding in general:*

 - You *must* learn how to persevere and deal with frustration that will no doubt arise along the way.
 Don't ever give up.
 If I gave up in 2009 I wouldn't have majored in Computer Science.
 If I gave up in 2012 I would've dropped out of college and never would have got my college degree.
 If I gave up on my Hacker School project in 2014 I would have never released [Satellizer](https://github.com/sahat/satellizer) which is currently being used all over the world by thousands of developers.
-There will always be struggle and frustration, especially with how fast this industry moves.
+There will always be struggle and frustration, especially with how fast this industry is moving.
 Despite what you might think, I am not an expert, I still struggle just like you almost every day.
-It is extremely rare that I go to work and I know exactly what needs to be done - easy breezy™.
-If that was usually the case, then I am not advancing and probably should look for a better job.
+It is extremely rare that I go to work and know exactly what and how needs to be done - easy breezy.
+If that was typically the case, then I am not advancing anywhere and probably should look for a new job.

 *If you are a college student seeking advice:*

 - Start building your portfolio right now.
 Go create a GitHub account and start contributing to open-source projects or build some of your own projects.
 Do not expect the school to teach you all the skills required from you on the job market.
-Don't worry too much if you have a low GPA (mine was 2.9, thanks to double **F** in Chemistry and Differential Equations), just as long as you can compensate with a solid projects portfolio.
+Don't worry too much if you have a low GPA, just as long as you can compensate with a solid projects portfolio.
 Be sure to have a goal in life and work hard towards it.
 After graduating from a CUNY school last year, I am now living a dream life in Los Angeles and drive Tesla Model S (that I could only dream about last year), and it is not because I am an expert, really smart, very exceptional or lucky, no, it is because I wanted those things and I relentlessly worked hard to get it.

 This is very likely my last tutorial until 2016.
 I would like to switch back to open-source development so I could create more projects like [Hackathon Starter](https://github.com/sahat/hackathon-starter) and [Satellizer](https://github.com/sahat/satellizer).